EarlGlynn/MIMIC-III-Exploration/README.md

   * Counts by primary vs secondary diagnosis by ICD Diagnosis Code (stored in file)

   * Counts by 10-year age intervals by ICD Diagnosis Code (stored in file)

+### chartevents

+* Explore `chartevents` table with 330 million records and over 6400 types of chart events from two different `dbsource`s.

+* Explore event categories, parameter types, and units of measure.